The Irish War of Independence – A Brief Overview

 In December 1918, Sinn Fein decisively won the Irish vote in the General Election taking 73 seats out 105 (being a majority everywhere except Ulster) and declared an Irish Republic.
 The first republican parliament or Dáil, met in January 1919, though more than half the Sinn Fein members of parliament were imprisoned at the time.

 On the same day that the Dáil first met, two RIC constables were shot dead by Irish Volunteers under Dan Breen at Soloheadbeg in Tipperary and the explosives they were carrying seized.
-This is commonly presented as the opening shots of the war but there had been deaths in 1918 and were only 17 more people were killed in 1919.
+This is commonly presented as the opening shots of the war but there had been deaths in 1918 and only 17 more people were killed in 1919.
 In Dublin, Michael Collins the Volunteers or IRA Director of Intelligence formed a ‘Squad’ to assassinate detectives who coordinated the arrest of republican activists.
 Late in the year his men attempted but failed to kill John French, the Lord Lieutenant of Ireland.

 Alongside the limited armed campaign there was significant passive resistance including hunger strikes by prisoners (many of whom were released in March 1920) and a boycott by railway workers on carrying British troops.
 There were also significant disturbances in rural areas as small farmers attempted to seize parts of large ‘ranches’.